-Easily view and manage all of your links and attachments in Messages
+Easily find and manage all of your attachments in Messages

 - Tap Select.

-- Select what attachments you want to manage.
+- Select the attachments that you want to manage.

 You'll need to repeat this process for each conversation thread that you want to clean up.

-As you can see, it's pretty easy to view and manage all of your links and attachments in Messages on the iPhone and iPad.
+As you can see, it's pretty easy to view and manage all of your links and attachments in Messages on your favorite iPhone and iPad, such as the iPhone 13 Pro.
 It's a good way to view everything in one place without having to endlessly scroll through your conversations, and cleaning it out every now and then helps you reclaim valuable space.

-Do you have any questions about how to view and manage links and attachments in iMessage on iPhone and iPad?
-Let us know in the comments and we'll help you out.

-The M1 iPad Pro can download iPadOS updates and more over 5G
+Updated May 2022: Updated for the latest version of iOS 15 and iPadOS 15.